sqlpad/sqlpad/docs-source/content/_index.md

         <div class="columns eight">
             <h6 class="docs-header">Installation</h6>
             <p>
               Installing SQLPad is as simple as installing <a href="https://nodejs.org/">Node.js</a> and running <code>npm install sqlpad -g</code> at a command prompt.
             </p>
             <p>
-            For more details on installing and running a SQLPad instance, see the <a href="installation-and-administration">Installation and Administration page</a>.
+              For more details on installing and running a SQLPad instance, see <a href="posts/installation-and-administration">Installation and Administration page</a>.
             </p>
         </div>
     </div>